TimothyDJones/awesome-laravel/README.md

 ### Example Applications
 - [Anvil CMS](https://github.com/loic-sharma/Anvil) - A basic CMS built on top of Laravel 4 with other components.
+- [Arcanesoft CMS](https://github.com/ARCANESOFT/ARCANESOFT) - CMS built on Laravel with multiple packages that can be used independently. \[12/18/2015\]
 - [Auto-Generating Gallery](https://github.com/martindilling/auto-generating-gallery) - Basic image gallery application with support for auto-generation of thumbnails, albums, and more.
 - [Bookymark](https://github.com/mikedfunk/bookymark) - Basic web site bookmarking application built with Laravel 4, including full tests. \[04/28/2015\]
 - [EESTEC Platform for Local Committees](https://github.com/angelov/eestec-platform) - Committee management tool for engineering student association. \[11/23/2015\]